Malaika Arora Has Loved Dancing In Item Songs, But Is Now Accepting The Dwindling Trend

 More On The Work Front For Malaika

 Malaika was last seen in the song ‘Hello Hello' from Vishal Bharadwaj's film Pataakha.
 Recently, Malaika was asked if she will be a part of Salman Khan's Dabangg 3 since she was a producer of the earlier films of the franchise.
-To this she said, "No my dear, I am not involved with the film.
+To this, she said, "No my dear, I am not involved with the film.
 Everyone involved with the project has moved on and I only wish each and everyone all the best for the venture."

-MOST READ: Watch!
-Hrithik Roshan Practicing Bhojpuri Accent For Super 30 Is Hilarious